daliten/evosim/README.md

 ## Examples and tutorials

-See **Examples_Tutorials** for examples and tutorials.
+See **examples_tutorials** for examples and tutorials.
 The EnsembleSimulator example, which generates, treats, and analyzes a cancer patient cohort, assumes familiarity with the functionalities described in Simulator example 1.

-## Questions and comments

-Package-specific questions can be submitted [here] (mailto:EMAIL).